arduosoft/RawCMS/README.md

 - 🐞 [Issue Tracker](https://github.com/arduosoft/RawCMS/issues) - Report bugs or suggest new features
 - 👪 [Community Chat](https://gitter.im/arduosoft/RawCMS-Headless-CMS-Aspnet) - Gitter

-## Help wanted
+## Contribution
-As every opensource project, it is finding for contributors.
-Any kind of help are welcome.
-You can join the project  by [filling this form](https://forms.gle/dddbHWzcxypN9rpx9) or opening an issues.
+As every opensource project, we are looking for contributors.
+Any kind of help are welcome. *just a star to the project is a lot* If you want to contributute as developer, you can join the project  by [filling this form](https://forms.gle/dddbHWzcxypN9rpx9) or opening an issues.

 ## Try it
-You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) an default credential.
+You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) an default credential (username:bob, password:XYZ).

 ## Deploy it